 Ryan Castle, CEO of the Cape Cod & Islands Association of Realtors, said condominium bookings on Cape Cod are down approximately 10% to 15%, but argues it has more significant to do with the state’s new tax on brief-time period home rentals, which takes impact this summertime.

-Concerned residents also observe that visits to Cape Cod National Seashore seashores dipped from a top of 4.7 million visits in 2016 to a few.9 million in 2018, the second consecutive yr of declines, in line with records from the Cape Cod Chamber of Commerce.
+Concerned residents also observe that visits to Cape Cod National Seashore seashores dipped from a top of 4.7 million trips in 2016 to a few.9 million in 2018, the second consecutive year of declines, in line with records from the Cape Cod Chamber of Commerce.

-But Wendy Northcross, the chamber’s CEO, stated the visitation figures are primarily based on vehicle counts taken by way of beach automobile parking space attendants so that the drops might be attributed to parking masses being closed for construction, hurricane damage, or other reasons.
+But Wendy Northcross, the chamber’s CEO, stated the visitation figures are primarily based on vehicle counts taken by way of beach automobile parking space attendants, so the drops might be attributed to parking masses being closed for construction, hurricane damage, or other reasons.

-If Cape Cod wants to stay a seashore vacation spot, it must take its cues from places like Australia, in which they’ve long in the past invested in shark barriers and shark recognizing generation like aerial drones and underwater sensors, stated Isabel Cossar.
+Suppose Cape Cod wants to stay at a seashore vacation spot.
+In that case, it must take its cues from places like Australia, in which they’ve long past invested in shark barriers and shark recognizing generation like aerial drones and underwater sensors, stated Isabel Cossar.

 “It’s now not beyond the world of technology to make the seashores more secure,” she said.

 “To screw with Mother Nature makes no experience to me,” he stated.
 “We’re in a wasteland place.
-Are you going to put a wall around Yellowstone simply as it has bears?
+Will you put a wall around Yellowstone simply as it has bears?
 Let nature be nature.”